Physics in the Forest - Cosmology

 These new ‘Physics in the Forest’ events are designed for the guest that wants to learn that little bit more.
 We will delve deep into a current topic in Astronomy and discuss the science behind the headlines, while keeping things digestible and understandable.

-Weather permitting, we will open our powerful new telescopes to the skies over Kielder to demonstrate deep sky imaging and astronomical data gathering, as well as offering the chance to gaze through eyepieces at some of the majestic sights of the Cosmos.
+We will take a look at our powerful new telescopes designed for deep sky imaging and astronomical data gathering, and weather permitting there’ll be a chance to gaze through eyepieces at some of the majestic sights of the Cosmos.

 Cosmology: The Observations which Changed the Universe